ctorgalson/ansible-role-lamp/README.md

    Other server configuration tasks such as security setup and even creating the vhost directory need to be handled by other tasks or roles in your playbooks.

+3. Though `geerlingguy.apache-php-fpm` is listed as a dependency, it relies on variables in `geerlingguy.php` to be configured and enabled.
+This means it's possible to configure a server to run php-cgi with this role.

 ### Example